letsdrink/ouzo/src/Ouzo/Inject/README.md

 }
 ```

+### Lazy loading

-By default all singletons will be lazy loaded IF lazy loading is enabled in configuration.
+By default, all singletons will be lazy loaded IF lazy loading is enabled in configuration.
 Enabling it with ProxyManager (https://github.com/Ocramius/ProxyManager) implementation:

 ```php